-A good splash of the liquid smoke makes up for meat that’s not smoked.
+A good splash of the liquid smoke helps make up for meat that’s not smoked.
 Don’t be afraid of liquid smoke, folks.
 It can be strong but it is made out of natural ingredients, and it’s one of my Top Secret Super Stealth Arsenal of Ingredients.
 By the way if you haven’t guessed by now that I can be a little dramatic, the title of that last link might clue you in!
 But hey, if you’ve got real deal smoked barbecue to use in your Brunswick Stew, Georgia Style, though, use that and forget the liquid smoke.

 Making Brunswick Stew Georgia Style:

 Brunswick stew takes a bit of slow, mostly hands-off time…and tastes every bit of the love that goes into it!
 It’s also versatile.
 Today I used all pork instead of a mix of meats (you can use chicken, pork, beef, game, etc.) because that was what I had on hand.
 I also added in the veggies in the proportions we like.

 A classic ingredient in most Brunswick Stew is canned creamed corn.
 I was a little doubtful about it but I forged ahead…it was the right call.
-You don’t even know it’s in there but it adds a little something.
+You don’t even know it’s in there but it adds a little sumpin sumpin.